newrelic/helm-charts/charts/mysql-otel/README.md

 | `mysqlMulti.databases` | List of `{name, server, port, existingSecret, database, mysqlAdmin.existingSecret}` entries, one per monitored instance | `[]` |

-Scrape-behavior settings (`allowNativePasswords`, `collectionInterval`, `tls`, `statementEvents`, etc.) are not configurable in multi-instance mode — every entry uses the same fixed defaults as `mysql:`'s own defaults.
+Scrape-behavior settings (`allowNativePasswords`, `collectionInterval`, `initialDelay`, `explainMode`, etc.) are not configurable in multi-instance mode — every entry uses the same fixed defaults as `mysql:`'s own defaults.
 Use `additionalReceiverConfig` to override any of it.